ChildsplayOSU/bogl-docs/tutorials/lets.md

 ---
-sort: 7 # Order in the sidebar
+sort: 6 # Order in the sidebar
-# permalink: /tutorials/lets
 ---

 # Locally Defined Values